Learn facts about Idaho for kids.

 Facts about Idaho:

-7. A few places to visit in Idaho are: The Shoshone Falls Park, Sandpoint, and Lava Hot Springs.
+7. Idaho boasts several stunning destinations worth visiting, including Shoshone Falls Park, Sandpoint, and Lava Hot Springs.

-9. Idaho can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Idaho was 118 degrees Fahrenheit in Orofino, on July 28, 1934.
-The coldest temperature ever recorded in Idaho was -60 degrees (60 degrees below zero) Fahrenheit in Island Park Dam on January 18, 1943.
+9. Idaho is characterized by significant temperature variations throughout the year, exhibiting both high summer and low winter extremes.
+The highest temperature recorded in the state was 118 degrees Fahrenheit in Orofino on July 28, 1934.
+In contrast, the lowest temperature documented in Idaho reached -60 degrees Fahrenheit (60 degrees below zero) at Island Park Dam on January 18, 1943.

 Get your free printable Idaho worksheet here: